alexjvr1/Stalkies/1_PlannedAnalyses.md

 Machine learning approach?

-## 2) Are inversions promoted by CNVs?
+## 2) Are inversions promoted by TEs?

-Map CNVs and annotate.
+Map TEs and annotate.

+What types?

 What are their functions?

+Are they nearer genes than expected at random?
+See [here](https://www.biorxiv.org/content/10.1101/2022.04.14.488334v1.full.pdf)

 ## 3) What is the functional implication of these inversions?